freeorion/freeorion/BUILD.md

 Step by step procedure:

  * On Windows:
-   * Download the [FreeOrionSDK v11] from the FreeOrionSDK respository releases.
+   * Download the [FreeOrionSDK v11] (Win32 version) from the FreeOrionSDK respository releases.
  * On Mac OS X:
    * The [FreeOrionSDK v11] is downloaded automatically when CMake creates the build environment.